ArcticSnow/snowpyt/README.md

-# Snowpyt: a library to visualize snowpits
+# Snowpyt: a library to visualize snowpits in Python
 Simon Filhol, November 2016, copyright under the MIT license

 Feel free to contribute to the project!!!!
 Many new features can be added...